polyquantique/Neurolibre-Photon-Number-Classification/paper.md

 It also enables the visualization and interpretation of an entire dataset, a task difficult by directly observing the TES signals.
 Supposing an accurate transformation exists and is faster to process than the acquisition rate of the detector, the low-dimensional representation reduces the memory requirements of experiments by acting as a compression step.

 :::{figure} content/Figures/circuit.pdf
-:label: fig:circuit
+:label: fig_circuit
 Circuit diagram of a typical transition-edge sensor detection scheme.
 The circuit can change slightly from one implementation to the other, the illustrated circuit is based on Ref.[@moraisPreciselyDeterminingPhotonnumber2022a].
 The superconducting phase transition of the TES is illustrated through the sharp variation of resistance as a function of temperature, giving the TES extremely sensitive energy resolution [@thekkadathPreparingCharacterizingQuantum2020b]..
 :::

 :::{figure} #traces
-:label: fig:EXtraces
+:label: fig_EXtraces
 Example of multiple voltage outputs measured by an oscilloscope to construct a dataset with $u=1024$ raw TES traces of size $t=100$.
 :::

 :::{figure} #density
-:label: fig:EXdensity
+:label: fig_EXdensity
 The dataset X is transformed into Y which has a single dimension ($r=1$), here plotted using a kernel density estimation [@SeabornkdeplotSeaborn0132].
 The dimensionality reduction technique (maximum value of the signals in this case) creates a low-dimensional space where signal features become apparent.
 Each peak is a cluster that represents the underlying dominant feature of the signals: the photon numbers.
 :::

 :::{figure} #dist
-:label: fig:EXdist
+:label: fig_EXdist
-Clusters in the latent space are assigned a photon number $n\in\{0,1,...,8\}$.
+Clusters in the latent space are assigned a photon number $n \text{ in } \{0,1,...,8\}$.
 This is done by dividing the space in regions most likely associated to specific photon numbers (see Sec.{ref}`sec:conf`).
 From labelled samples, a photon-number distribution can be generated
 :::

-**Figure:** Steps associated with the photon number detection process going from the device in {numref}`fig:circuit` and the expected output signals in {numref}`fig:EXtraces` to the abstract space describing similarities between samples in {numref}`fig:EXdensity` and the final photon number distribution associated with an experiment in {numref}`fig:EXdist`.
+**Figure:** Steps associated with the photon number detection process going from the device in {numref}`fig_circuit` and the expected output signals in {numref}`fig_EXtraces` to the abstract space describing similarities between samples in {numref}`fig_EXdensity` and the final photon number distribution associated with an experiment in {numref}`fig_EXdist`.

-Considering every signal in $\mathbf{X}$ can be associated with a photon number $n\in\{0,1,...,c\}$, where $c$ is the photon-number cutoff, i.e., the largest distinguishable photon number.
+Considering every signal in $\mathbf{X}$ can be associated with a photon number $n \text{ in } \{0,1,...,c\}$, where $c$ is the photon-number cutoff, i.e., the largest distinguishable photon number.
 We assume that effective dimensionality reduction organizes similar samples near each other, forming regions of high density.

-We illustrate the process in Fig.{ref}`fig:EXdensity` by transforming the TES signals (Fig.{ref}`fig:EXtraces`) into one-dimensional samples presented in Fig.{ref}`fig:EXdensity`.
+We illustrate the process in Fig.{ref}`fig_EXdensity` by transforming the TES signals (Fig.{ref}`fig_EXtraces`) into one-dimensional samples presented in Fig.{ref}`fig_EXdensity`.
 This low dimensional space is visualized using a kernel density estimation of the latent space (Gaussian kernel) [@SeabornkdeplotSeaborn0132].
-From the position of the samples in the latent space (never considering the density estimation in the computation) it is possible to find regions most likely to describe a photon number $n\in\{0,1,...,8\}$.
+From the position of the samples in the latent space (never considering the density estimation in the computation) it is possible to find regions most likely to describe a photon number $n \text{ in } \{0,1,...,8\}$.
 We discuss this step in Sec.{ref}`sec:clustering`.
-Finally, from this interpretation of the low-dimensional space, a photon number can be assigned to every sample (Fig.{ref}`fig:EXdist`).
-The regions of high density in Fig.{ref}`fig:EXdensity` are called clusters and are associated with photon numbers.
+Finally, from this interpretation of the low-dimensional space, a photon number can be assigned to every sample (Fig.{ref}`fig_EXdist`).
+The regions of high density in Fig.{ref}`fig_EXdensity` are called clusters and are associated with photon numbers.
 We note that clusters can be defined using other heuristics like neighbour distances.

 An additional justification for the use of dimensionality reduction in combination with clustering instead of directly clustering over high dimensional data is that existing work has empirically demonstrated that creating a low dimensionality embedding increases the clustering capabilities in unsupervised settings [@allaoui_considerably_2020].